|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed March 23, 1945 at 7:13am

 Built by Consolidated at San Diego.
-U. S. Army Air Force serial number 44-41450.
-Ferried overseas via Hawaii to Australia arriving on June 10, 1944.
+Constructors Number 5386.
+Delivered to the U. S. Army Air Force (USAAF) as B-24L-5-CO Liberator serial number 44-41450.
+Ferried overseas via Hickam Field then across the Pacific to arriving June 10, 1944 in Australia.

 Assigned to the Royal Australian Air Force (RAAF) as Liberator A72-80.
-Assigned to 7 OTU.
+Assigned to 7 Operational Training Unit (7 OTU).
 Nicknamed "Old Nick".
-Assigned to 24 Squadron on December 1, 1944 and arrived on December 5, 1944.
+On December 1, 1944 assigned to No. 24 Squadron and four days later arrived at Truscott Airfield.

-On March 23, 1945 took off from Truscott Airfield at 0650am leading a formation of four Liberators on an armed shipping sweep.
-This Liberator turned back to base after experiencing a problem and crashed while attempting to ditch into Vansittart Bay.
+On March 23, 1945 at 6:50am took off from Truscott Airfield piloted by S/L Nathaniel H. Straus as one of four Liberators on an armed shipping sweep.
+This Liberator turned back to base after experiencing a problem and attempted to ditch but instead crashed into Vansittart Bay off Western Australia.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).b

 Recovery of Remains